UMR-CNRM/EPyGrAM/README.md

 Tests
 -----

-To run tests, cf. `tests/README.md`.
+To run tests, cf. [`tests/README.md`](tests/README.md).

 Documentation
 -------------

 To generate Sphinx doc: `make doc`.
+It will be generated in `docs/build/html`.
+Online doc of the latest release on `master` branch is available at https://umr-cnrm.github.io/EPyGrAM-doc

 License
 -------